-Adam believes every commission should start with a pencil in one hand and an eraser in the other, and is never afraid to erase whole areas of a drawing if they aren’t right.
+Adam draws instinctively and always looks for ways to improve his technique and new things to try.
+He believes every commission should start with a pencil in one hand and an eraser in the other, and is never afraid to erase whole areas of a drawing if they aren’t right.
 He loves working in ink on paper and then shifting into Photoshop to bring the piece together.
-If his work were a film, he says, it would be an Ealing Comedy – fun, fast and eccentric.

 Charmingly designed characters that seem to have a real sense of curiosity about them are at the centre of Adam’s work, which is lively and active, and usually has a soft and approachable colour palette.

 Client list Adam’s clients include Puffin, The Telegraph, Oxford University Press, Woodmansterne, Zugguart, Danone, The V&A, Channel 4, English Heritage, Taylor’s Port and more.